dmente03/gss/readme.md

 - Simple structure that leverages the power of cascading stylesheet.

 ### Naming principles
+- Modules are only named by its purpose.
+- Attributes of a module are named by either its purpose, appearance, behavior or dependence.
+They must be prefixed with a verb or a preposition.
 - Use of `lisp-case` for naming classes.
 All lowercase.
 - Words separated by a single hyphen (never double).
-- Modules are only named by its purpose.
-- Attributes of a module are named by either its purpose, appearance, behavior or dependence.
-They must be prefixed with a verb or a preposition.
-- Both modules and attributes are separated by a space in the HTML or `.` in the CSS or nested in SCSS/LESS.
+- Modules and attributes are separated by a space in the HTML or `.` in the CSS or nested in SCSS/LESS.
-- A module can either contain base styles (that are combined with its attributes, like `.button`) or not (in this case, by being just an remark of the current module file, e.g.: `.grid`).
-- The modules are created _by demand_ of developers and designers (except the core modules).
+- Different modules in a same HTML element are separated by a slash (e.g.: '<span class="icon of-submit / motion of-submiting">') for visual convenience.

 ## How it works
 Essentially, every user interface piece is (or can be) a module, and ideally, they should be the most independent and self-contained from other modules as possible.